uncenter/purr/README.md

 - Check if userstyles exist with `color` set to `mauve`.

   ```
-  uu query has --color mauve
+  purr query has --color mauve
   ```

 - List userstyles that have `color` set to `mauve`.

   ```
-  uu query has --color mauve --list
+  purr query has --color mauve --list
   ```

 - Count the number of userstyles that have `color` set to `mauve`.

   ```
-  uu query has --color mauve --count
+  purr query has --color mauve --count
   ```

 - Count the number of userstyles that have `color` set to anything other than `mauve`.

   ```
-  uu query has --color mauve --not --count
+  purr query has --color mauve --not --count
   ```

 - List userstyles that do not have `icon` defined.

   ```
-  uu query has --icon --not --list
+  purr query has --icon --not --list
   ```

 ### `init`